Certain Head, Uncertain Tail: Expert-Sample for Test-Time Scaling in Fine-Grained MoE: Motivation

 To investigate this, we take Qwen3-30B-A3B-Instruct as an example, which has 128 experts per layer with 8 experts activated per token by default.
 We collect the router scores (i.e., the router outputs after softmax normalization) for all tokens across both prefill and decode stages on GPQA-Diamond and AIME-120.
 For each layer, we rank the experts by their router scores, and then average the scores at each rank position across all tokens and all layers.
 Figure~\ref{fig:motivation}(c) visualizes the resulting distribution for the top 32 ranked positions.

 The distribution reveals a clear pattern: a sharp certain head followed by a flat uncertain tail.
 Within the top-ranked positions, router scores vary dramatically—the gap from rank 1 to rank 5 alone exceeds 3.9\%.
 In contrast, from approximately the 5th position onward, the scores become remarkably uniform—the cumulative difference from rank 5 to rank 32 is less than 1.5\%, even though rank 32 extends to four times the default top-$k$ selection.
 Notably, there exists a distinct boundary between the certain head and the uncertain tail, which roughly coincides with half of the default top-$k$ selection.
 This structural property explains the asymmetry observed in Section~\ref{sec:motivation_1}: the certain head captures the essential computation for deterministic reasoning, while the flat distribution in the uncertain tail indicates that these experts are not strongly preferred over one another, making them natural candidates for introducing diversity through stochastic selection.
-In Appendix~\ref{app:weight_distribution}, we present comprehensive weight distribution results across additional models and datasets, all exhibiting highly similar patterns.
+In Appendix~\ref{app:weight_distribution}, we present more comprehensive weight distribution results.